conorrankine/bullviso/README.md

 generates the four unique constitutional isomers of 2-butylbullvalene.

-BULLVISO also accepts SMILES strings for charged and radical substituents, *e.g.*,
+BULLVISO can accept SMILES strings for charged and radical substituents, *e.g.*,

 ```
 bullviso "[O-]"